 - Clean the metal thoroughly to remove debris and oil.

-- Heat the metal before application for best results.
+- Heat the metal before application for faster results (room temperature also works).

 - Simply apply the material solution of your choice and watch it work its magic.